Simeone excited by improving Atleti

-It was a comprehensive display from Atleti as they weathered early Huesca pressure before taking the game away from the strugglers.
+It was a comprehensive display from Atleti as it weathered early Huesca pressure before taking the game away from the struggler.

-Simeone was pleased with the display from his side, who he says have been working themselves into form since they returned from the mid-season break against Sevilla.
+Simeone was pleased with the display from his side, which he says has been working itself into form since the mid-season break.

-"I keep repeating that from the Sevilla game onwards we have always competed well, generating chances," he told reporters.

 Full-backs Lucas Hernandez and Santiago Arias put Atleti 2-0 ahead before Koke marked his 400th game with the game-sealing third.